Would you like to do a Permaculture Design Course in 2017?

 This course is especially relevant for those who want a higher quality educational experience than a two week intensive allows.
-The extended format allows you to integrate your learnings and apply them at home each week.
+The extended format allows you to integrate your learnings and apply them at home.
+Timing of the course means that our site visits take place at the best 'weather' times of the year - and when gardens and farms are in peak production.

 Course fees: $995 full fee.
 Concession $495